Precision Ventilation vs Standard Care for Acute Respiratory Distress Syndrome

 ARDS is a devastating condition that places a heavy burden on public health resources.
 Recent changes in the practice of mechanical ventilation have improved survival in ARDS, but mortality remains unacceptably high.

-This application is for support of a phase III multi-centered, randomized controlled trial of mechanical ventilation, directed by driving pressure and esophageal manometry, in patients with moderate or severe ARDS.
+This application is for support of a phase III multi-centered, randomized controlled trial of mechanical ventilation, directed by driving pressure and esophageal manometry, in patients with ARDS.
 The primary hypothesis is that precise ventilator titration to maintain lung stress within 0-12 centimeters of water (cm H2O), the normal physiological range experienced during relaxed breathing, will improve 60-day mortality, compared to guided usual care.

 • Hypothesis 1: The precision ventilation strategy will decrease 60-day mortality (primary trial endpoint).